Grammar’s Wood Open Week

 Nature Scavenger Hunt

-Running the entire week of the Biosphere festival, this nature scavenger hunt will get children exploring their environment and discovering the wonders of the natural world!
+An exciting and free way to entertain the kids, running the entire week of the Biosphere Festival.
+Pick up a nature scavenger hunt from Ventnor library.
+Give kids a chance to explore their environment and discover the wonders of the natural world.

 View Event →